Factors Contributing to AC Interference

 In other words, the EMF generated by the shield wire currents should lessen the overall EMF seen by the pipeline.
 This should also apply to currents that are generated in other paralleling structures, such as railway rails and foreign pipelines.

-Factors that Impact AC interference
+Factors that Impact AC Interference

 The pipeline factors that impact AC interference are those that affect the electrical properties.
 These include pipe diameter, wall thickness, pipe burial depth, coating resistance, and coating thickness.